The R&D technical narrative: the final piece in the R&D tax claim jigsaw - EmpowerRD

 Your input is essential for a successful technical narrative because you (and your team) know more about your R&D projects than anyone else!
 And it’s your advisor’s job to take this information and build a robust narrative capable of withstanding HMRC scrutiny.
 Even so, writing a compelling narrative for HMRC inspectors is challenging and can drain hours of your team’s time, especially when working with traditional advisors who insist on lengthy interviews and painfully long email chains.
 And it’s often the reason why some companies leave the narrative out of their submission pack altogether.

-What about EmpowerRD?
+What about at EmpowerRD?

 Building a narrative doesn’t need to take 40 hours out of your team’s valuable time!
 At EmpowerRD, we have a quick and easy 3 step process for building a robust technical narrative: